RadioactiveJelly/ravenfield-player-voice/README.md

 Documentation for PlayerVoice v1.3

 How to use:
-- All you have to do is put your sound files in the appropriate sound bank.
+- All you have to do is put your sound files in the appropriate sound bank on the template prefab.
 You can leave a sound bank empty, no problem.
 - Do note, Light Damage reactions are currently unused in this version of the script.
 You're free to change the script if you want though.
 - If you encounter any bugs or problems with making a mutator, feel free to reach out to me.
 I'll do my best to assist you.